Annapurna Base Camp Trek

 While the trek is suitable for beginners with good fitness, it still requires preparation, proper gear, and mental readiness to handle the physical demands and changing trail conditions.

-AMS and Safety on the Annapurna Base Camp Trek
+Altitude Sickness and Prevention on the Annapurna Base Camp trek

-At Aarohi Holiday, your safety is our top priority.
-Our experienced guides are trained in altitude awareness, first aid, and emergency response.
-They closely monitor each trekker for symptoms of Acute Mountain Sickness (AMS) and follow a gradual ascent schedule to ensure proper acclimatization.
+At Aarohi Holiday, your safety is our top priority, even on moderate-altitude journeys like the Annapurna Base Camp Trek.
+While the risk of severe altitude sickness is lower compared to treks above 5,000 meters, our experienced guides are trained in prevention, first aid, and emergency response.
+They carefully monitor trekkers for symptoms of Acute Mountain Sickness (AMS) and follow a well-paced itinerary to allow for proper acclimatization.

 Travel Insurance for Annapurna Base Camp Trek